 Just prior to the 2017 IPCPR Trade Show, Cornelius & Anthony Cigars unveiled two new offerings that would round out the company’s portfolio.
 One of the offerings was the company’s first maduro offering known as Señor Esugars and the second was an Ecuadorian Connecticut Shade wrapper offering known as Aerial.
 To produce these cigars, Cornelius & Anthony once again teamed up with Erik Espinosa’s La Zona factory.
 Today we take a closer look at the Cornelius & Anthony Aerial in the Robusto size.
 When it comes to Connecticut Shade cigars, many companies will try to make their blend stand out by saying “this is a different type of Connecticut Shade”.
-Well, the Aerial Robusto fits the bill and also delivers an excellent all-around smoking experience.
+Well, the Aerial Robusto not only fits the bill, it also delivers an excellent all-around smoking experience.

 Cornelius & Anthony is the premium cigar division of Virginia-based tobacco company, S & M Brands.
 S & M Brands is owned by Steven Bailey.
 The Bailey family has been growing tobacco for over 150 years.
 The Cornelius & Anthony name is derived from Cornelius Bailey, Steven Bailey’s great-great-grandfather and the first member of the Bailey family to farm tobacco.
 It is also derived from Steven Bailey’s middle name which is Anthony.
-Five of the six of the company’s lines come out of the La Zone factory.
+Five of the six of the company’s lines come out of the La Zona factory.
 The one exception is the Cornelius line – which is being produced in the United States at the El Titan de Bronze factory in Little Havana.

 Without further ado, let’s take a closer look at the Cornelius & Anthony Aerial Robusto and see what this cigar brings to the table.